DV Injunctions Against Law Enforcement Officers

 Domestic Violence Accusations Against a LEO – Visit the website of the Law Enforcement Families Partnership to find reports and publications including the LEF Brochure: A Prevention Curriculum Brochure for Officer-Involved Domestic Violence (pdf).

 Batterers with Badges: Officer-Involved Domestic Violence – This article by Jennifer Ammons from California Western School of Law was included in the ABA Commission on Domestic Violence 2005 Law Student Writing Competition.
-The article discusses the unique challenges for victims of domestic violence committed by law enforcement officers including: the officer’s specialized training, the fact that the officer carries a firearm and other weapons, ability to hurt the victim in a way unlikely to leave behind a mark, and the fact that officers often work long hours during odd shifts and suffer sleep deprivation while working in a high-pressure job.
+The article discusses the unique challenges for victims of domestic violence committed by law enforcement officers based on the officer’s specialized training, the fact that the officer carries a firearm and other weapons, ability to hurt the victim in a way unlikely to leave behind a mark, and the fact that officers often work long hours during odd shifts and suffer sleep deprivation while working in a high-pressure job.

 Attorney for Law Enforcement Officers Served with a DV Injunction

-Contact an experienced criminal defense attorney at the Sammis Law Firm to learn more about Florida gun laws related to domestic violence allegations and convictions.
+Contact an experienced criminal defense attorney at Sammis Law Firm to learn more about Florida gun laws related to domestic violence allegations and convictions.

 We represent law enforcement officers and civilian employees after a false or exaggerated allegation of domestic violence, stalking, or dating violence.